aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 - VPC Endpoints have no Name tags applied as CloudFormation does not currently support tagging VPC Endpoints.
 - If the Organization Management (root) account coincidentally already has an ADC with the same domain name, we do not create/deploy a new ADC.
 You must manually create a new ADC (it won't cause issues).
 - Firewall updates are to be performed using the firewall OS based update capabilities.
 To update the AMI using the Accelerator, you must first remove the firewalls and then redeploy them (as the EIP's will block a parallel deployment), or deploy a second parallel FW cluster and de-provision the first cluster when ready.
+- At this time we have not automated the rotation of KMS Customer Managed Keys.
+This is a roadmap item for a future release.

-# 4. AWS Internal - Accelerator Release Process
+# 6. AWS Internal - Accelerator Release Process

-## 4.1.
+## 6.1.
 Creating a new Accelerator Code Release

 1. Ensure `master` branch is in a suitable state
 2. Disable branch protection for both the `master` branch and for the `release/` branches
-3. Create a version branch with [SemVer](https://semver.org/) semantics and a `release/` prefix: e.g. `release/v1.0.5`
+3. Create a version branch with [SemVer](https://semver.org/) semantics and a `release/` prefix: e.g. `release/v1.0.5` or `release/v1.0.5-b`

    - On latest `master`, run: `git checkout -b release/vX.Y.Z`
    - **Important:** Certain git operations are ambiguous if tags and branches have the same name.
 Using the `release/` prefix reserves the actual version name for the tag itself; i.e. every `release/vX.Y.Z` branch will have a corresponding `vX.Y.Z` tag.